 The program is held on the Delaware State Forest’s Meesing Outdoor Site Sugarbush on Creek Road approximately 5.5 miles north of Marshalls Creek.
 Directions here

-2017 was our 40th Maple Sugaring Season.
-There was a record 145 tree sponsors and a total of 38 gallons of maple syrup were made!
+2018 was our 41st Maple Sugaring Season.
 We would like to thank all of those that participated.
 Enjoy your syrup and we'll see you next year!